Carol A. Chamberlain, Health Officer

 Information and literature are provided to the public concerning personal health and public health programs.
 The health educator conducts classes and lectures concerning public health and communicates with the community through newspapers, radio, lectures and literature.

-A referral is provided for any Lawrence Township resident needing assistance with a mental health problem by calling the health department.
+Referral information is provided for any Lawrence Township resident needing assistance with a mental health problem by calling the health department.
+If you would like additional information on mental health resources please refer to the Mercer County Department of Human Services Resource Directory.

-The public health nurses provide prenatal and postpartum home visits, if requested.
+The public health nurse provides prenatal and postpartum home visits, if requested.
 The purpose of this is to discuss infant care, safety and health issues.
 Information is also provided to residents about the services available through the health department.

 The Registrar of Vital Statistics, Linda Ciosek (firstname.lastname@example.org) maintains marriage, civil union, domestic partnership, birth and death records from 1921 to present.

-- Requirements for a marriage or civil union license
+- Requirements for a marriage, remarriage or civil union license

 - Information on domestic partnership registration

-- Application for a certified copy of vital record
+- Application Process for Obtaining a Certified Copy of Vital Record

 General assistance is a program under which financial and medical aid is provided by the Mercer County Board of Social Services to persons who are citizens of the United States or have eligible alien status and are currently ineligible for participation in any other public assistance program in new Jersey.
 This program is available to individuals between 18 - 65 years of age, without dependent children.
 The Mercer County Board of Social Services is located at 200 Woolverton Street, Trenton NJ.